Homeschooling in the United States: College attendance among homeschooled students

-Many students choose to pursue higher education at the college or university level, some through dual enrollment while in high school and through standardized tests such as the College Level Examination Program (CLEP) and DANTES Subject Standard Tests (DSST).
+Homeschooled students may access higher education at the college or university level, some through dual enrollment while in high school and through standardized tests such as the College Level Examination Program (CLEP) and DANTES Subject Standard Tests (DSST).
 The College Board recommends that homeschooled students keep detailed records and portfolios to aid them in the admission process.

 Over the last several decades, US colleges and universities have become increasingly open to accepting homeschooled students.
-75% of colleges and universities have an official policy for homeschool admissions and 95% have received applications from homeschoolers for admission.
+As of 2024, 75% of colleges and universities have an official policy for homeschool admissions and 95% have received applications from homeschoolers for admission.
 Documents that may be required for admission vary, but may include ACT/SAT scores, essays, high school transcript, letters of recommendation, SAT 2 scores, personal interviews, portfolio, and a GED.
-78% of admissions officers expect homeschooled students to do as well or better than traditional high school graduates at college.
-Students coming from a homeschool graduated from college at a higher rate than their peers¬—66.7 percent compared to 57.5 percent—and earned higher grade point averages along the way.